-When Will decides what she wants to study, I generally go into research mode so that I can at least figure out a spine and a logical progression of knowledge/skills.
+When the kid decides what she wants to study, I generally go into research mode so that I can at least figure out a spine and a logical progression of knowledge/skills.
 It's more involved when it's an AP course, because we know she'll be tested on a specific knowledge/skill set, but still, this basic research method works.

 As I was reading through other instructors' AP Human Geography syllabi, I came across a reference map project that I shamelessly stole.

 In this project, the instructor has her students print outline maps of various regions of the world, and then label them according to her criteria.
 Not only can these maps then serve as reference and study material, added to when necessary, but also, a kid is going to memorize a LOT of that information just through the acts of researching it and then labeling the maps with it.
-Will, especially, learns very well through this kind of activity.
+The big kid, especially, learns very well through this kind of activity.

-Although the instructor had her students use 8.5"x 11" outline maps, you all know that I have my own personal free, custom-sized map-printing website with which I am unashamedly obsessed.
+Although the instructor had her students use 8.5"x 11" outline maps, you all know that I have my own personal free, custom-sized map-printing website with which I am obsessed.
 Obviously, then, I printed 4x4 maps of all the regions using Megamaps.

 I have the perfect method to assemble these maps so that they stay together but there's no tape on the front.
 You don't want your maps to fall apart, but you also want to be able to write and draw on them!
 What you do is first glue them together with a glue stick on their overlapping edges, and then immediately flip each one over and run Scotch tape along all the seams on the back.
 It is THE perfect method, and I expect you to do it only this way from now on.

-So excited to label them that we couldn't even unpack from our camping trip first!
+So excited to label them that we couldn't even unpack from our camping trip first! |

 P.S.
 Want to see more dragons and sea beasts and maps and murals?
 Check out my Craft Knife Facebook page, where I post resources, WIPs, DIYs, and pictures of my cat.